weiminn/ros_tutorials/readme.md

 Get Message format of the topic to subscribe to:
 ```
-$rostopic list # to get topic that the listener is subscribed to
+$ rostopic list # to get topic that the listener is subscribed to
-$rostopic info /turtlesim/pose # to get the data type of the topic
+$ rostopic info /turtlesim/pose # to get the data type of the topic
-$rosmsg show turtlesim/Pose # case sensitive!!!
+$ rosmsg show turtlesim/Pose # case sensitive!!!
 ```

 Create Subscriber node: